 IFRS 15 presents new requirements for the recognition of revenue, replacing IAS 18, Revenue, IAS 11, Construction Contracts, and several revenue-related interpretations.
 The new standard establishes a control-based revenue recognition model and provides additional guidance in many areas not covered in detail under existing IFRSs, including how to account for arrangements with multiple performance obligations, variable pricing, customer refund rights, supplier repurchase options and other common complexities.

 IFRS 15 is effective for reporting periods beginning on or after January 1, 2018.
-AQi's management has not yet assessed the impact of IFRS 15 on these financial statements.
+AQi's management is in the process of assessing impact of IFRS 15 on its financial statements.